redstone99/hass-alert2/README.md

            - platform: state
              entity_id: sensor.boiler_failed_ignition_count
           condition: "{{ (trigger.from_state is not none) and (trigger.to_state is not none) and (trigger.from_state.state|int(-1) > 0) and (trigger.to_state.state|int(-1) > 0) and (trigger.to_state.state|int > trigger.from_state.state|int) }}"
+          #   can be an entity name, e.g.:
+          # condition: binary_sensor.boiler_enabled
           message: "{{ trigger.from_state.state }} -> {{ trigger.to_state.state }}"

 #### Condition-based alert

 There are a few different forms of condition-based alerts.
 The simplest is an alert that just specifies a `condition`.
 It is firing when the condition is true.
+The condition can be either a template or an entity name.
 Example of an alert to detect when the temperature is too low:

     alert2:
       alerts: